ArbitrumFoundation/docs/docs/security-council-members.md

 4. [Dzack23](https://x.com/DZack23) is a former Senior Blockchain Engineer at Offchain, technical researcher and an ArbitrumDAO delegate.
 Dzack23 Led the design and implementation of Arbitrum smart contract components.

    * `0x09BDaf6Be43CD6ff378E9CC785CD7A667B64668D`
 5. [Certora](https://twitter.com/CertoraInc) are experts in smart contract formal verification and have formally verified the EVM bytecode of a range of applications for whom security is paramount, Certora is motivated to contribute to developing safe digital and financial infrastructure built on Arbitrum.
-Organization represented by Elad Erdheim.
+Organization represented by Tigran.

-   * `0xeEe3Fb3B792C7DDbB6aEF0C440FBC621f4d6fe2D`
+   * `0xeeffd9041f8c4411c3ad90310e61add65e0b7c1e`
 6. [Pablo Sabbatella](https://x.com/PabloSabbatella) is the Founder of Opsek, a Web3 security researcher and educator, a member of SEAL 911 and has 25+ years of experience in cybersecurity.

    * `0x913af9a61d1a59aa5d21ce9bbf7fd44ed61db4ce`